Category:

 A junior employee can access standard agreements, while only legal and leadership teams handle high-stakes contract negotiations.

-This level of control isn’t just about security—it also prevents accidental edits or deletions.
+Aside from security, this level of control also prevents accidental edits or deletions.
 No more worrying about someone mistakenly altering a contract or sending the wrong version.
 Everything stays organized, secure, and only accessible to the right people.

 Tracks Every Change for Accountability